 Personalization referencing multiple relational tables

-You can add up to 5relational table personalization tags per message.
+You can add up to 5 relational table personalization tags per message.

 SMS message draft with 2 personalization tags: